A New Relief Measure for American Olim

 - US social insurance payments: You or your employer must be paying US Social Security and Medicare taxes (FICA) on the same income.
 If you've claimed FICA exemption, this exemption doesn't apply.

-The exemption covers Bituach Leumi contributions on employment income from qualifying US employers.
-Specifically, you will not owe Bituach Leumi (or the health levy component administered by Bituach Leumi) on that income.
+The exemption covers the Bituach Leumi national-insurance contribution on employment income from qualifying US employers.
+Specifically, you will not owe the national-insurance contribution (the part that funds old-age, disability, maternity and the other Bituach Leumi branches) on that income.
+It does not remove the separate health levy.

 It does not cover: